Dedicated & Experienced

 When you report your accident to your employer, he or she must complete a form called the First Report of Injury and send it to you and the insurance company.
 Then, the insurance company will review your claim and file a report with the Minnesota Department of Labor & Industry (MDLI) within 10 days.

 The insurance company must then issue a decision about your claim within 14 days.
 If the insurer denies your case, you could pursue an appeal with the MDLI.
-A workers’ compensation lawyer from Kemmitt, Sanford & Kramer can guide you through each stage of your case and help you secure the compensation that you deserve.
+A Minneapolis workers’ compensation attorney from Kemmitt, Sanford & Kramer can guide you through each stage of your case and help you secure the compensation that you deserve.

-Contact Our Workers’ Compensation Attorneys in Minneapolis Today
+Contact Our Minneapolis Workers’ Compensation Attorney Today

-If you have been seriously injured in a work accident and you need access to the workers’ compensation benefits that are rightfully yours, reach out to an experienced Minneapolis workers’ compensation attorney at Kemmitt, Sanford & Kramer.
+If you have been seriously injured in a work accident and you need access to the workers’ compensation benefits that are rightfully yours, reach out to an experienced Minneapolis workers’ comp attorney at Kemmitt, Sanford & Kramer.
 Schedule your free, no-obligation consultation when you fill out our online contact form or give our law firm a call at (866) 430-3430.

 Free Consultation